 5. Unless you hold a shop key, please respect Art Box hours.
 (AB employees lock-up and leave at closing.
 There is no provision for you staying later)

-6. Be sure that the studio outside door is locked when you leave.
+6. Be sure that the classroom and studio doors are locked when you leave.

-Press/Shop/Classroom & Gallery Use Schedule: follow this link to the Book Arts Studio Resource Use Calendar
+Press/Shop/Classroom & Gallery Use Schedule: follow this link to the Book Arts Program Resource Calendar

 To reserve press time and get on this schedule…